-which is very challenging to solve analytically or to estimate numerically by state-of-the-art approaches for black-box optimisation, due to the high complexity and non-linearity of the function $h_i$.
-Similar difficulties are also faced by \cite{alvarezmelis2018robustness} when studying the robustness to similar input instances.
+which, unfortunately, is very challenging to solve analytically or to estimate numerically, due to the high complexity and non-linearity of the function $h_i$.
+Similar difficulties are also in, e.g. \citep{alvarezmelis2018robustness}, when studying the robustness to perturbed input instances.

-To bypass those difficulties and still provide insights on the robustness of XAI techniques, we instead introduce a weaker empirical notion of the robustness to kernel settings: \begin{definition} Assume $L_1$ and $L_2$ are both random variables of kernel width settings within $[l_{lo},l_{up}]$, then $R$ is the median\footnote{Although other statistics may also suffice, we choose the median value to cope with the possible extreme outliers.} (denoted as $\mathbb{M}(\cdot)$) of the ratio between the perturbed distances of $h_i$s and the pair $(L_1, L_2)$:
+To bypass the difficulty and still provide insights on the robustness defined earlier, we instead introduce a weaker empirical notion of the robustness to kernel settings: \begin{definition} Assume $L_1$ and $L_2$ are both random variables of kernel width settings within $[l_{lo},l_{up}]$.
+Then, $R$ is the median\footnote{Although other statistics may also suffice, we choose the median value to cope with the possible extreme outliers.} (denoted as $\mathbb{M}(\cdot)$) of the ratio between the perturbed distances of $h_i$s and the pair $(L_1, L_2)$:

-which represents the average robustness to the kernel settings when explaining the instance $i$. \end{definition} The kernel width cannot be too large nor too small (cf. the general discussions on variance-bias trade-off in selecting hyper-parameters \cite{cawley_over-fitting_2010}).
-In practice, after a few tries, e.g., by cross-validation, it is easy to obtain empirically a bound of $[l_{lo},l_{up}]$ as the range of all possible kernel settings in which we perturb the parameter to check the robustness.
-In \eqref{eq_robust_mean} we focus on the median value, rather than the optimised solution in \eqref{eq_robust_opti}, which is a much easier quantity to estimate.
-For non-safety-critical applications, we believe \eqref{eq_robust_mean} provides better insights on the general robustness.
-On the other hand, for safety-critical applications where we concern more on the worst case, the global Lipschitz in \eqref{eq_robust_opti} should be used and carefully estimated (e.g., by trustworthy black-box optimisation routines).
+which represents the average robustness to the kernel settings when explaining the instance $i$. \end{definition} The kernel width cannot be too large nor too small (cf. the general discussions on variance-bias trade-off in selecting hyper-parameters \citep{cawley_over-fitting_2010}).
+In practice, after a few trials, e.g., by cross-validation, it is not hard to figure out empirically a bound $[l_{lo},l_{up}]$ as the range of all possible kernel settings in which we may perturb the kernel width to compute the robustness.
+In Eq.~\eqref{eq_robust_mean}, we focus on the median value which is a much easier quantity to estimate than the optimised solution in Eq.~\eqref{eq_robust_opti}, yet it provides insights on the general robustness.